microsoft/tensile-perf/README.md

-# Stress Test
+# Tensile

 A tool that generates large, stressful DOM and CSS for benchmarking.

 ## Usage

-While there are several [packages](./packages) in this monorepo there are two of primary interest for folks looking to stress test UI components:
+While there are several [packages](./packages) in this monorepo there are two of primary interest for folks looking to performance test UI components:

 1. [React](./packages/react/README.md)
 2. [Web Components/Vanilla HTML](./packages/web-components/README.md)